Our Team

 Anthony Hunt, Director of Music

 Organist, pianist and conductor Anthony Hunt was appointed as Director of Music in January 2020.
 From 2009 to 2019, Anthony was based in Sydney at Opera Australia, where he was Chorus Master from 2013 to 2019.
-In 2020 he returned to Adelaide with his family to work at St Peter’s, and also as Head of Music and Chorus Master at the State Opera of South Australia.
+In 2020 he returned to Adelaide with his family to work at St Peter’s, and also as Head of Music and Chorus Master at State Opera of South Australia.

-After completing an honours degree in both piano and organ performance at the Elder Conservatorium, Anthony moved to London to study as a repetiteur in the specialist opera course at the Royal Academy of Music, graduating with a Master of Arts from the University of London.
+Anthony was a chorister and Head Chorister in the Cathedral Choir in his youth, studying piano and later organ.
+He went on to study at the Elder Conservatorium at the University of Adelaide, where he took a First Class Honours degree in piano and organ.
+Anthony moved to London to study as a repetiteur in the specialist opera course at the Royal Academy of Music, graduating with a Master of Arts from the University of London.
 He was made an Associate of the Royal Academy in 2014.
-In London, Anthony continued his organ playing, performing many concerts with various choral societies, regularly deputising at cathedrals and parishes, and performing organ continuo with various ensembles, including for the Royal Academy of Music Kohn Foundation Bach Cantata series.
+In London, Anthony continued his organ playing, performing many concerts with various choral societies, regularly deputising at cathedrals and parish churches, and performing organ continuo with various ensembles, including for the Royal Academy of Music Kohn Foundation Bach Cantata series.

 In Sydney, Anthony was a deputy organist at St James’ King Street, and was Chorus Master for over 75 productions at Opera Australia, including Handa Opera on Sydney Harbour.
-Anthony has been a participant in Symphony Australia’s Conductor Development Program, and has conducted both the Adelaide Symphony Orchestra and Adelaide Baroque in concert, opera and oratorio.
+Anthony has been a participant in Symphony Australia’s Conductor Development Program, and conducts both the Adelaide Symphony Orchestra and Adelaide Baroque in concert, opera and oratorio.
 He has also been guest chorus master for the Melbourne Symphony Orchestra.

-DavidHeahDavid Heah, Cathedral Organist
+Vacant Cathedral Organist

 StaffPhotos2018Web-_0003_MJ